-International Schools recognize that every child has an undeniable dignity and worth that must be respected by all.
-The recognition of a child’s human dignity can never be dependent on considerations of factors such as race, gender, social status or academic achievement.
-It is therefore essential that every child has access to the curriculum and that the right of all children to learn is recognized and respected.
+International Schools recognize that every child has an undeniable dignity and worth that all must respect.
+The recognition of a child’s human dignity can never be dependent on factors such as race, gender, social status or academic achievement.
+Therefore, it is essential that every child has access to the curriculum and that the right of all children to learn is recognized and respected.
 One way that we do this is through the provision of differentiated instruction.

-There is no one size fits all mode to education.
-Each child’s progress is individual to them and different children develop at different rates.
-The physical growth of a child is obvious to an observer but at simultaneously children are developing intellectually, socially, emotionally, morally and spiritually.
-Every child is a complex individual and no child moves suddenly from one phase of development to another and children do not make progress in all areas at the same time.
-Children develop and learn in different ways and at different rates and all areas of learning and development are equally important and inter-connected.
+There is no one size fits all model to education.
+Each child’s progress is individual to them, and different children develop at different rates.
+The physical growth of a child is obvious to an observer, but simultaneously, children are developing intellectually, socially, emotionally, morally and spiritually.
+Every child is a complex individual, and no child moves suddenly from one phase of development to another, and children do not make progress in all areas simultaneously.
+Children develop and learn in different ways and at different rates, and all areas of learning and development are equally important and inter-connected.

 There are many ways that a teacher might differentiate instruction to allow all children access to learning.
-An effective teacher will make sure that they utilize a variety of instructional approaches capable for accommodating for the different abilities and learning preferences of their students.
+An effective teacher will make sure that they utilize a variety of instructional approaches capable of accommodating their students’ different abilities and learning preferences.
 This should never be as simple as grouping students according to their ability.
 Grouping students according to ability limits the learning of many students but markedly has a detrimental effect on those students with additional educational needs (including the least able, the most gifted, those with English as an Additional Language).
 The best way to meet the learning needs of all students is for teachers to deliver the curriculum in a variety of ways.
-This should include differentiating the way skills; knowledge and concepts are delivered and by presenting a range of tasks that are designed to support the learning of all students.
+This should include differentiating the way skills, knowledge, and concepts are delivered and by presenting a range of tasks designed to support all students’ learning.

 Everyone knows from the most basic observations that children learn at different rates.
-Some students may grasp a point being explained by a teacher or outlined by an author without a detailed explanation whereas some students require much more effort and support.
-One of my favorite methods of differentiation is the “must/should/could” formula.
+Some students may grasp a point being explained by a teacher or outlined by an author without a detailed explanation, whereas some students require much more effort and support.
+One of my favourite methods of differentiation is the “must/should/could” formula.
 This formula necessitates the use of differentiated outcomes when designing curriculum maps and lesson plans.
-This methodology recognizes that sometimes some of the students can only access some of the work but never the less during the course of a lesson or across a unit of study they will have covered the “must learn” content, skills and concepts.
-Moreover this methodology ensures a teacher has the highest academic expectations for the most able students and that there is always a range of tasks/materials/resources available for the brightest to be intellectually challenged.
+This methodology recognizes that sometimes some of the students can only access some of the work but never the less during a lesson or across a unit of study.
+They will have covered the “must learn” content, skills, and concepts.
+Moreover, this methodology ensures a teacher has the highest academic expectations for the ablest students.
+There is always a range of tasks/materials/resources available for the brightest to be intellectually challenged.
 Such a methodology ensures that the inalienable rights of every learner are recognized and applied effectively focuses on the unique needs of every child.

-In the modern educational era teachers in International Schools are fortunate to have significant amounts of data on their students and are able to utilize such data in order to gauge where each individual student is in their learning and to build a learner profile for their whole class.
-This includes those students with special educational needs, the most able but also those often-neglected students who are “in the middle.”
-Historically such students have quietly got on with their work and have rarely been the focus of educational dialogue.
-The increased usage of data in 21st Century learning means that all students can have individual targets for their learning progression and through differentiated instruction all can learn at their own pace and be challenged according to their prior attainment.
-Differentiated instruction when best implemented enables all students to have a personalized curriculum and be the recipient of an individualized approach to learning.
+In the modern educational era, teachers in International Schools are fortunate to have significant amounts of data on their students and can utilise such data to gauge where each student is in their learning and build a learner profile for their whole class.
+This includes those students with special educational needs, the ablest but also those often-neglected students who are “in the middle.”
+Historically such students have quietly got on with their work and have rarely focused on the educational dialogue.
+The increased usage of data in 21st Century learning means that all students can have individual targets for their learning progression.
+Through differentiated instruction, all can learn at their own pace and be challenged according to their prior attainment.
+Differentiated instruction, when best implemented, enables all students to have a personalized curriculum and be the recipient of an individualized approach to learning.